Some links in this post may be affiliate links

 Zygopetalum is a genus that occurs in humid forests at low- to mid-elevation regions of South America, with most species occuring in Brazil.
 Most are epiphytes but some are terrestrials.

-If you are looking to add this spectacular orchid to your collection, beautiful and healthy Zygopetalum Orchids are readily available online at Etsy.
-Buy Zygopetalum Orchids from Etsy.
+If you are looking to add this spectacular orchid to your collection, you may acquire them online from Etsy (Link to Etsy).

-Regularly turn the pot to ensure that the orchid gets adequate light on all sides.
-Check this guide on understanding light for houseplants.
+Regularly turn the pot to ensure that the orchid gets adequate light on all sides for uniform growth as well as prevent lopsided growth.

 For lush growth and regular blooms, water Zygopetalum Orchids thoroughly during the growing period and allow the soil to dry out between waterings.

-Reduce watering during the cold season as growth is minimal at this time.
+Decrease watering in the cold season as growth is minimal at this time but do not let the soil dry out completely.

+Zygopetalum Orchids like Vanda Orchids are tolerant of dry soil conditions due to the presence of pseudobulbs and their thick leaves.
 As such take care not to overwater the orchid as it may begin to rot.
-Read more on how to water houseplants.

-Zygopetalum Orchid requires a humid environment.
+Zygopetalum Orchid requires a humidity of 65-75% to thrive.
 Set the pot on a wet pebble tray or use a cool mist humidifier to raise humidity.
+Another way to ensure that the orchid gets adequate humidity is to grow it in a well-lit bathroom or kitchen.
+Learn more on how to increase humidity for houseplants.

-The best soil for Zygopetalum Orchid should be rich in organic matter, loose, free-draining bark soil to prevent it from getting soggy while providing the required nutrients.
+The best potting mix for Zygopetalum Orchid should be rich in organic matter, loose, free-draining bark soil to prevent it from getting soggy while providing the required nutrients.
+Orchid potting mixes are ideal this orchid.

 Zygopetalum Orchid propagation can be done at the beginning of the growing season once flowering is over by rhizome division.